 Since my Scout Troop uses Square, my experience is with that particular service.
 I would expect that using one of the other providers would be similar.

-- During a transaction, the seller would plug the Square Reader into the smartphone headphone plug and start up the Square Register app.
+- During a transaction, the seller would plug the Square Reader into the smartphone headphone plug and start up the Square Point of Sale app.

 - You enter the transaction amount and then swipe the customer’s credit card using the reader.